wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 The AWS integration, which includes a CloudWatch, an AWS Metrics+, and, optionally, a CloudTrail integration, are added to the Amazon Web Services integrations list on the **Setup** tab.

 - If you want to configure allow lists and refresh rate for the CloudWatch ingestion, click the **CloudWatch** link in the Types column and follow the instructions in [Configuring CloudWatch Data Ingestion](integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion).
-- If you want to disable the ingestion of support service limit metrics (also known as service quotas), that is, the metrics namespace `aws.limits.*`, click the **AWS Metrics+** link in the Types column and follow the instructions in [Disable Service Limit Metrics Ingestion](integrations_aws_metrics.html#disable-service-limit-metrics-ingestion).
+- If you want to disable the ingestion of support service limit metrics (also known as service quotas), that is, the metrics with the namespace `aws.limits.*`, click the **AWS Metrics+** link in the Types column and follow the instructions in [Disable Service Limit Metrics Ingestion](integrations_aws_metrics.html#disable-service-limit-metrics-ingestion).

 ### Register Additional AWS Services to an AWS Integration